Historic Zoning Commission

 - Removal of existing (non-contributing) rear addition (appx.
 7'x 17.5').

-- Construction of new 17' x 19' rear addition, with rear corner setback of 5'.
+- Construction of new 12' by 18' rear addition, with rear corner setback of 5'.
 Addition will feature a gable roof clad in asphalt shingles, an exterior of fiber cement shingle siding, and a parge-coated CMU foundation.
 The addition will feature two double-hung windows flanking a secondary access door.
+The application will be inset from the primary structure by 6 inches [revised since October 2024 application].

 - Construction of new 12'x8' wooden deck with aluminum balusters at rear of new addition.